-By Drew Goebel and Greg Torres
+By Greg Torres

-Cincinnati Park Board Naturalists
+Cincinnati Park Board Conservationist

 The Scarborough Woods property consists of a diverse, mixed-age forest.
 The dominant canopy species primarily consist of red oaks (red, shumard, and pin, possibly), black walnut, hackberry, and sweetgum.
 Subdominant canopy species include bitternut hickory, shagbark hickory, tuliptree, hackberry, sugar maple, red oak, and walnut.
 Buckeyes, American elm, and box elder are common throughout the understory, which also contains a stand of pawpaw trees, catalpa, and a swamp white oak.